 Similarly, that she was actually sealed to Joseph has been questioned.4 Richard Lloyd Anderson and Scott H. Faulring believe the evidence for Davis’s inclusion on Joseph Smith’s list of wives is not compelling, 5 but her name was personally added to Andrew Jenson’s list by Eliza R. Snow.

 Elizabeth Davis followed the westward movement as far as Winter Quarters, but then she departed from the migrating Saints, turning back to Illinois.
 During the 1850s, she visited Salt Lake City.
-Ex-Mormon Sarah Pratt wrote:
+Former Church member Sarah Pratt wrote:

 There was an old woman called [Elizabeth Davis] Durfee. … I don’t think that she was ever sealed to him [Joseph Smith], though it may have been the case after Joseph’s death, when the temple was finished.
 At all events, she boasted here in Salt Lake of having been one of Joseph’s wives.6